 Force USA is mostly known for their all-in-one trainers and for good reason- they’re awesome.

 They offer several different models to choose from, with various differences in features, pulley ratios, and price, but something they all have in common is their impressive build quality.

-The G12 isn’t their highest-end model (it’s second in line), but I think it’s their best model for residential use (the more expensive G20 is better suited for multiple users at the same time).
+The G12 isn’t their highest-end model, but I think it’s likely their best model for residential use when you consider what it has to offer and cost (the more expensive G20 Pro is better suited for multiple users at the same time).

 The G12 is constructed out of 12-gauge steel (I believe) and comes with surprisingly high weight capacities when compared to the other machines on the market.

 The Smith bar can safely hold 772 lb and the power rack can safely hold 992 lb, allowing this gym to accommodate and grow with even the most gifted lifters out there.